Topl/BramblSc-docs/docs/Modules/Query/brambl_query.md

 #### Returns

-True if the index was deleted or false if the index did not exist.
+True if the index was deleted otherwise false if the index did not exist.

 #### Errors